PredictiveEcology/Require/README.md

 * can take snapshots, keeping version information for reinstallation on another machine/system.
 See below and `?pkgSnapshot`
 * can use both binary or source installs; yet overrides a user request where this is likely inappropriate, e.g., `Rcpp` often fails when installed on Linux from a binary package manager.
 Spatial packages are similar.
 * uses a local cache of packages (defaults outside the project, but inside the user's home) so multiple projects can install packages quickly without re-downloading from the cloud repositories (see `RequireOptions()$Require.RPackageCache`)
-* puts all package installing into a compact form, so it can be placed within the project source code, enhacing reproducibility and transparency
+* puts all package installing into a compact form, so it can be placed within the project source code, enhancing reproducibility and transparency
 * by default, runs `require` on every package, in order, as supplied to `packages` argument